snowkidind/snowpass/README.md

     Configure this Function on your Twilio number by following the steps here: Configuring phone numbers to receive calls or SMS messages.
 ```

 Do not proceed until you are able to receive a phone call through the twilio interface.
-This will greatly improve the experience going forward. (or proceed weary-eyed)
+This will greatly improve the experience going forward. (or proceed weary-eyed, ymmv)

 ## Install signald on the box and get it working
 Instructions to install signald are at https://signald.org/articles/install/debian/